eea/eea.docker.logcentral/README.md

 * demo/ a set of scripts to generate logs to be collected by the system defined in this repo

-## Interface
-To access log analysis tools we you can go to:
-* http://localhost/ for a graylog2 interface

 ## Testing that it works